-KINE 490 Internship in Kinesiology I
+KINE 495 Internship in Kinesiology

 This internship course is designed to supplement classroom study with observation or practical participation in a broad list of areas including, but not limited to, Exercise Physiology, Physical Therapy, Occupational Therapy, Athletic Training, Strength & Conditioning, and Personal Fitness & Wellness.
 Students will complete the amount of clock hours required to pursue graduate studies and/or employment in the field.
 Students must obtain approval from the Program Director and a full-time faculty member in Kinesiology must serve as coordinator.
+Course may be repeated for an additional 3 credit hours.
 Prerequisite: Junior status is needed before application can be made.

-KINE 495 Internship in Kinesiology II
+KINE 499 Seminar in Kinesiology